Shaped by generations of an Arctic-dwelling people, home to the planet’s most amazing polar wildlife, Nunavut, Canada

 Eventually, the time comes to rendezvous for the boat trip back to Pond.
 All but one of the elusive narwhals has lived up to its reputation.

-This article originally appeared as part of our opXpeditions Nunavut feature in Outpost Magazine’s 2014 Global Travel Guide.
+This article appeared as opXpeditions Nunavut in Outpost.
 To read more from Baffin Island, read our feature story on kayaking Pond Inlet.